MUSE

 Perhaps unsure of where to go from the huge success of Black Holes and Revelations, a few things changed with this album: 1.
 Filler tracks are basically gone; everything seems well thought outS.
 2. Muse fully embraces more pop styles, evident on the R&B, Timbaland-produced Undisclosed Desires.
 3. The Resistance lacks any true, classic songs, but everything is pretty good (see #1).
 I suppose most people might think the anthemic Uprising is the highlight of the album, but it's pretty repetitive and loses its luster after awhile.
 Perhaps the standout of this album is the trio of songs at the end, which comprise a longer, orchestral, mostly instrumental piece.
 Muse nailed it and it's the best ending they've had to an album yet.

-1. United States of Eurasia (+Collateral Damage)
+Best tracks:1.
+United States of Eurasia (+Collateral Damage)

 2. Resistance